Michael DiRocco

 ESPN Staff WriterBen Baby covers the Cincinnati Bengals for ESPN.
 He joined the company in July 2019.
 Prior to ESPN, he worked for various newspapers in Texas, most recently at The Dallas Morning News where he covered college sports.
 He provides daily coverage of the Bengals for ESPN.com, while making appearances on SportsCenter, ESPN's NFL shows and ESPN Radio programs.
 A native of Grapevine, Texas, he graduated from the University of North Texas with a bachelor's degree in journalism.
 He is an adjunct journalism professor at Southern Methodist University and a member of the Asian American Journalists Association (AAJA).

-Sep 14, 2025, 03:21 PM ETCINCINNATI -- The Cincinnati Bengals and Jacksonville Jaguars entered Sunday's contest looking to improve passing games that faltered in Week 1, but both defenses were good enough to notch victories.
+Sep 14, 2025, 04:35 PM ETCINCINNATI -- The Cincinnati Bengals and Jacksonville Jaguars entered Sunday's contest looking to improve passing games that faltered in Week 1, and while there were plenty of TD passes, there was a key injury and five total interceptions.